sanskrit/raw_etexts_english/blogs/manasataramgini/2008-12-14_pursuit-by-the-aghayu.md

 +++
-title = "Pursuit by thexa0aghAyu"
+title = "Pursuit by the aghAyu"

 +++
 Like the Xvarena departing from an ancient asura-worshipping king our